Contract & Legal Glossary

-Plain-English definitions for legal, contract, employment, lease, and resume terms — so you know exactly what you're reading.
+Plain-English definitions for legal, contract, court, employment, lease, and finance terms — so you know exactly what you're reading.

 Contract Terms